-If you build water gardens, create a content hub around the subject of water gardens.
+If you build water gardens, create a content hub around water gardens.

 #5 Link Building and Getting Backlinks

-Link building is crucial for SEO and local SEO.
+Link building is another crucial element for a successful SEO campaign.

-You can also get backlinks by joining your local area chamber of commerce or your state's chamber of commerce.
+You can also get backlinks by joining your local area Chamber of Commerce.

-Another way to get backlinks is to create content that people will want to link to.
+Another way to get backlinks is to create content people want to link to.

 You can write content, create an infographic, be a guest on a podcast, and even create a video series.